Shockwave Therapy

 Your response to treatment is continuously monitored, and techniques are adjusted as needed to ensure safety, comfort, and effectiveness.

-Advanced Massage Therapy (including Shockwave Therapy) may be beneficial for clients experiencing:
+Shockwave Therapy may be beneficial for clients experiencing:

 • Chronic muscle tension and stiffness